Skip to main content

 }

-Once the middleware is created, you can inject it into the InstantSearch lifecycle:
+Inject the middleware into the InstantSearch lifecycle

 React